 Mercedes-Benz is out testing a new member of its EQ family of battery-electric vehicles.

 The EQS and this EQS SUV, along with the EQE and EQE SUV, are part of Mercedes' plan to have 10 EVs in its lineup by the end of 2022.
-Others include the EQA and EQB compact SUVs and electric commercials like the eVito and eSprinter vans.
+Others include EQA and EQB compact SUVs, and electric commercials like the eVito and eSprinter vans.
 An electric G-Class is also in the works.
 Some of these upcoming EVs will also have Mercedes-AMG and Maybach variants.